Tune anti-phishing protection

 If your subscription includes Microsoft Defender for Office 365, you can use Office 365 Threat Intelligence to identify other users who also received the phishing message.
 You have additional options to block phishing messages:

-Anti-phishing policies in Microsoft Defender for Office 365.
-Note that you can temporarily increase the Advanced phishing thresholds in the policy from Standard to Aggressive, More aggressive, or Most aggressive.
+- Anti-phishing policies in Microsoft Defender for Office 365.
+You can temporarily increase the Advanced phishing thresholds in the policy from Standard to Aggressive, More aggressive, or Most aggressive.

 Report the phishing message to Microsoft

 Reporting phishing messages is helpful in tuning the filters that are used to protect all customers in Microsoft 365.
-For instructions, see Report messages and files to Microsoft.
+For instructions, see Use the Submissions page to submit suspected spam, phish, URLs, legitimate email getting blocked, and email attachments to Microsoft.

 Inspect the message headers